magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39305-login-issues-with-enabled-google-recaptcha.md

 ---
 title: "MDVA-39305: Login issue with enabled Google reCAPTCHA"
-labels: QPT patches,Quality Patches Tool,Support Tools,QPT 1.1.1,Magento Commerce Cloud,Adobe Commerce,on-premise,cloud infrastructure,QPT,Quality Patches Tool
+labels: QPT patches,Quality Patches Tool,Support Tools,QPT 1.1.1,Magento Commerce Cloud,Adobe Commerce,on-premises,cloud infrastructure,QPT,Quality Patches Tool
 ---

-The MDVA-39305 Adobe Commerce patch fixes the issue where registered customers are not able to log in with enabled Google reCAPTCHA.
+The MDVA-39305 patch fixes the issue where registered customers are not able to log in with enabled Google reCAPTCHA.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.1 is installed.
 The patch ID is MDVA-39305.
 Please note that the issue is scheduled to be fixed in Adobe Commerce version 2.4.4.

 ## Affected products and versions

 **The patch is created for Adobe Commerce version:**

-* Adobe Commerce on our cloud infrastructure 2.4.2-p1
+* Adobe Commerce on cloud infrastructure 2.4.2-p1

 **Compatible with Adobe Commerce versions:**

-* Adobe Commerce on-premises and Adobe Commerce on our cloud infrastructure 2.4.0-2.4.2-p1
+* Adobe Commerce (all deployment methods) 2.4.0-2.4.2-p1

 >![info]
 >